mukhtar-github/react-advanced/README.md

 #### /tutorial/8-useContext/setup/1-context-api.js

-We'll have two componnts - the Provider and the Consumer.
-With the arrival of useContext, wec won't use the Consumer.
+We'll have two components - the Provider and the Consumer.
+With the arrival of useContext, we won't use the Consumer.
 Previously, before the hook was introduced, we were using the Consumer, however, now we don't have to.
+You will essentially get two components back once you setup the createContext.

 ### useReducer and useContext Corresponding Projects